maliouache/KARSTGEN/README.md

 	The code will automatically extract the backbone of the discrete fracture network, thus, please make sure to have a well connected DFN.

 Assumptions:
 	- Quasi-stationary approximation (Ortleva et al. 1987; Lichtner 1988)
 	- Instant mixing from the fracture wall to the middle of the fracture (high flow velocity location) – Advection limited reaction
 	- Linear reaction kinetics
 	- Fully saturated medium

-Installation:

 To use:
 The code requieres matlab core to be installed to work (a standalone application with requiered installable programs is found in Install/ folder)

 	Step 1: Prepare the initial DFN to use in the simulation by respecting the following format, the DFN is defined by a descritized fractures into segments(please, make sure that all the intersections are defined as a node)